Bed Bug Exterminator

 Bed bugs, which had almost completely disappeared from the majority of industrialized countries have made a comeback by hiding in the luggage of people who travel around the globe.
-They started to spread across Quebec mainly in urban areas, then increasingly across the province with tourism, transportation, business and moving.
+They started to spread across Quebec with tourism and transportation.

 Bed bugs do not transmit any diseases to humans.
-However, in addition to the itching and lesions caused by their bites, bed bugs can cause sleeping problems and anxiety and greatly reduce the quality of life for their victims.
-Some people go so far as to isolate themselves, overwhelmed by feelings of shame, falsely associating the presence of these undesirable insects with uncleanliness.
-In addition, since bed bugs can spread quickly in densely populated areas, they are a problem than can affect several people within a short period of time.
+However, in addition to the itching and lesions caused by their bites, they can cause sleeping problems and anxiety and greatly reduce the quality of life for their victims.

-- If you move into a building, ask the owner, janitor or other tenants if there is a management policy or action plan regarding bed bugs.
-It is preferable to move into a building were this type of action plan has been implemented, whether or not there were bed bugs in the past.
-In certain municipalities, bed bugs are an insect that are subject to mandatory reporting.
-Acquaint yourself with local regulations about this.
+- If you move into a new building, ask the owner if there’s a management policy regarding bed bugs.
+In certain municipalities, bed bugs are insects that are subject to mandatory reporting.

-- Once you are in your new dwelling, run the vacuum everywhere before moving your furniture and other belongings inside.
-Throw the vacuum cleaner bags away outside in closed garbage cans.
+- Once you’re moved into your new home, vacuum everywhere before moving your furniture and other belongings inside.
+Throw the vacuum cleaner bags outside in closed garbage cans.
 Check the baseboards at the bottoms of walls, electric baseboard heaters and other places where a small insect that has the shape and size of a flat apple seed could hide.
-In the bedrooms, inspect electrical outlets and along mouldings for bed bug excrements.
+In the bedrooms, inspect electrical outlets and mouldings for bed bug excrement.
 Call your owner immediately in case of doubt; it will prevent you from appearing to be responsible for the infestation.

-- In buildings, condos or apartments, bed bugs can travel from one dwelling to the next: be vigilant the first few weeks!
+- In buildings, bed bugs can travel from one dwelling to the next: be vigilant the first few weeks!

 - At a hotel, do not put your luggage on the ground or the bed: store them in the bathtub or on a luggage stand.

-DON’T APPLY ANY INSECTICIDE YOURSELF!
-In addition to being a risk to your health and those of your loved ones in the case of improper use, most pesticides available on the market have a repellent effect.
-That means that in spite of their instant effectiveness on bed bugs treated directly, the product emits vapours that are strong enough to repel the other bed bugs in places farther away.
-They will then move to places you wouldn’t normally find them, complicating the pest management technician’s work.
+- Don’t apply any insecticide yourself.
+In addition to representing a risk for your health and that of your loved ones in the case of improper use, most pesticides available on the market have a repellent effect.
+This means that the product emits vapors that are strong enough to repel the other bed bugs in places farther away, which complicates the pest management.

-If you find even just one bed bug, contact us.
-Since a female bed bug having been fertilized just once in its life can then lay up to 350 eggs over its life cycle, intervention must take place immediately to contain and eradicate the infestation.
+- If you find even just one bed bug, contact us.
+Intervention must take place immediately to contain and eradicate the infestation.

-- Wrap your mattress and box spring with zipper slipcovers recommended by companies who provide products to prevent allergies.
-Cover the zipper with tape, because bed bugs could crawl through.
-As long as the slipcover remains intact (no holes or rips), bed bugs won’t be able to reach you to bite you and will eventually die.
+- Wrap your mattress and box spring with zipper slipcovers recommended by companies that provide products that prevent allergies.
+Cover the zipper with tape.
 It is recommended that you keep the mattress covered for one year.

-- Use white or pale-coloured sheets.
+- Use white or pale-colored sheets.
 It will be easier to spot any bed bugs.

-- Run the vacuum cleaner everyday for a few weeks after the treatment, even if you don’t see any more bed bugs.
-Immediately throw the vacuum cleaner bag in the garbage, like you did before and during the treatment.
+- Run the vacuum cleaner every day for a few weeks after the treatment, even if you don’t see any more bed bugs.